 Vital Records

-Using the tools in this guide, records seekers can track down Summit County public records for free in most cases to learn more about a friend, lover, family member, neighbor, or colleague for personal or professional purposes.
+Using the tools in this resource, records seekers can track down Summit County public records for free in most cases to learn more about a friend, lover, family member, neighbor, or colleague for personal or professional purposes; if the record originated in another county or at the state level, you can utilize the instructions for finding Colorado public information instead.

 References